Posrabi/flashy/README.md

 - **Versus mode - WIP:**

   Allow players to compete head to head thanks to gRPC's amazing bidirectional streams.
-Currently the Go server is completed
+Currently the Go server is completed.

 - **Rankings - WIP:**

   Knowing how many words your friends have learned to date.
 Ability to create a mini competition between friends.

+## Specs:

+- A Go gRPC CRUD server will handle storing all user's info and words record.
+- App built on TypeScript React Native and Recoil, used React Query for server state caching.
+- Hooked up React Native to gRPC by using Java Native modules.
+- Versus mode possible thanks to gRPC bidirectional streams.
+- friends/rankings using Facebook Log In API.

 ### TODOs:

-- Deploy somewhere cheap (preferably locally on a Raspberry-Pi)
+- Deploy somewhere cheap (preferably locally on a Raspberry-Pi).
-- Deploy to Playstore
+- Deploy to Playstore.
-- Friends, rankings
+- Friends, rankings.
-- Client versus mode (gRPC bidirectional streams in Java)
+- Client versus mode (gRPC bidirectional streams in Java).
 - UI for friends, leaderboards, versus.
 - Keep record of all the wrong guesses.